MalSight-Sec/SOC/README.md

 # Description:

-These tools and command-line utilities are used in my daily work to quickly analyze suspicious files such as emails, documents, and PDFs.
-They help with extracting attachments, checking for malicious macros, and identifying indicators like embedded shellcode or scripts.
-I use them for fast triage during investigations, and refer back to these commands whenever there’s a doubt or a need to verify something manually.
-This collection serves as a handy reference for practical analysis and troubleshooting.
+These tools and command-line utilities are part of my day-to-day workflow in a Security Operations Center (SOC) environment.
+I rely on them for comprehensive analysis across multiple threat vectors, including phishing emails, malware-infected documents, suspicious PDFs, and abnormal network activity.
+They assist in extracting and decoding malicious attachments, inspecting embedded macros or scripts, parsing email headers, and validating IOCs from both host and network sources.
+I also use them to correlate data from logs, PCAPs, and endpoint artifacts to detect and confirm malicious behavior.
+This curated toolkit allows for quick triage, in-depth investigation, and manual verification, making it an essential reference for efficient incident response, threat hunting, and malware analysis.